DocumaticAI/json-typedef-codegen/README.md

 We'd like to thank the original authors of `jtd-codegen` for their work on this project.

+## Differences from `jtd-codegen`

+### Rust

+- Added additional traits to generated Rust types to support cloning, equivalence, ordering, etc.
+- Changed field names to be snake_case instead of camelCase.

+## What is `jetted`?

 `jetted` is a CLI tool that generates code bindings in many different programming languages from JSON Typedef schemas.
 For example, from this JSON Typedef schema: